 As long as the buildingplan plugin is enabled, quickfort will use it to manage construction.
 The buildingplan plugin has an "enabled" setting for each building type, but those settings only apply to buildings created through the buildingplan user interface.
+Quickfort will still use buildingplan to plan buildings even if the buildingplan UI says that building type is not "enabled".

 In addition, buildingplan has a "quickfort\mode" setting for compatibility with legacy Python Quickfort.
 This setting has no effect on DFHack Quickfort, which will use buildingplan to manage everything designated in a #build blueprint regardless of the buildingplan UI settings.

 However, quickfort does use buildingplan's filters for each building type.
 For example, you can use the buildingplan UI to set the type of stone you want your walls made out of.
-Or you can specify that all buildingplan-managed tables must be of Masterful quality.
+Or you can specify that all buildingplan-managed chairs and tables must be of Masterful quality.
 The current filter settings are saved with planned buildings when the #build blueprint is run.
 This means you can set the filters the way you want for one blueprint, run the blueprint, and then freely change them again for the next blueprint, even if the first set of buildings haven't been built yet.